Cookie Declaration

 Introduction

-Big sailing catamaran.
-I often sail it solo (including across oceans) but it can be more fun to have others along.
+Big sailing catamaran, usually solo but it can be more fun to have others along.
 Maybe you?
+Caribbean cruising again 2025-26.
+I particularly enjoy the French islands, less admin hassle, better supermarkets and croissants.

 There’s good safety and not too much boat jargon on board.
-Left/Right is just as good as saying Port/Starboard, no problem.
+Left/Right is fine.

-60-ft Fontaine Pajot Eleuthera is a comfy sociable boat, safe and plenty of room.
-Crew get the starboard hull, mine is port.
+60-ft Fontaine Pajot Eleuthera is a comfy boat, safe and plenty of room.

 About the boat, the plans, and current crew

-usually cleancomfortableimmaculatevery safevery spacioushave a holidayshare experiencevisit remote placesseek adventurefulfill a dreamfind a soulmate/partnerlive off the grid
+usually cleancomfortablevery safevery spaciousshare experiencevisit remote placesfulfill a dreamfind a soulmate/partnerlive off the grid

-I bought this slightly-older 2004 boat in 2017 - east to maintain, less complicated, easier to get spares, and fewer "black box" multifunctional programmable nightmares.
-It's smart and comfortable but not too precious.
+I bought this slightly-older 2004 boat from the first owner in 2017.
+Easy to maintain, not complicated, comfortable and not too precious.

-It's a good ocean-going catamaran layout - gas cooking, galley-up (not down in one of the hulls) with Yanmar motors and no iffy upper flybridge.
-New for 2023 is Starlink, so WiFi 24/7
+It's a good sea-friendly catamaran layout - gas cooking, galley-up (not downstairs in the hulls) with Yanmar motors and no iffy upper flybridge.

-Solar power with lithium batteries and watermaker means free water and free hot water.
+Solar power, lithium batteries and watermaker means free water and free hot water.
 New alarm systems give lots of (loud) warning of rainstorms or ships/boats from many miles away.

 In the Caribbean this is a regular "white sails" boat with beam winds giving +10knots between islands.
 If you're an experienced sailor, you'll know that's quite quick.
 If you aren't, well, yes, it does sound slow, what's the fuss about?